xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 'being committed to/working on something'.
 Today, the word has differing
 denotations:

-1)  [Indicates the aggregate of manufacturing/the selection of technically productive enterprises in a particular field (e.g.: 'the automobile industry')]{.ul}
+1)  Indicates the aggregate of manufacturing/the selection of technically productive enterprises in a particular field (e.g.: 'the automobile industry')

-5)  [Indicates any general business activity or commercial enterprise (e.g.: 'the Italian tourist industry')]{.ul}
+5)  Indicates any general business activity or commercial enterprise (e.g.: 'the Italian tourist industry')

-6)  [Indicates trade or manufacture in general (e.g.: 'the rise of industry in Africa')]{.ul}
+6)  Indicates trade or manufacture in general (e.g.: 'the rise of industry in Africa')

 We are also confronted with different linguistic traditions as well:

-1)  [In English tradition, with the term 'industry', people meant the mining industry and all activities pertaining to the Secondary Sector]{.ul}
+1)  In English tradition, with the term 'industry', people meant the mining industry and all activities pertaining to the Secondary Sector

-7)  [In Italian tradition, on the other hand, 'industria' didn't only regard mining and the Secondary Sector, but also many other services]{.ul}
+7)  In Italian tradition, on the other hand, 'industria' didn't only regard mining and the Secondary Sector, but also many other services

-8)  [Finally, in German tradition, 'industrie' referred to mining and the mechanised part of the Secondary Sector (handicraft was not considered an industry)]{.ul}
+8)  Finally, in German tradition, 'industrie' referred to mining and the mechanised part of the Secondary Sector (handicraft was not considered an industry)

 The generic word 'industry' (that comes from latin) is conditioned by the fact that the first industrial activities of the revolution